trvqhuy/nestup_evn/README.md

 **Note**: Check the table below, if your area needed EVN Account to setup the component, please contact the corresponding support center link to get the required credentials.

-Starting from the v1.1.9 version, the component has successfully provided support for the areas listed below:
+Starting from the v1.2.5 version, the component has successfully provided support for all of the areas in Vietnam.

 | EVN Branch | Vietnam Area | Is Supported  | Is EVN Account Required | Support Center |
 |:---:|:---:|:---:|:---:|:---:|